walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 oversized payload.
 Compose iOS pins the resulting module fingerprint to the native SwiftUI renderer, and both renderers add an exact four-module quiet zone.

 This demo proves the wallet-side SDK integration.
-External reader interoperability, prolonged reliability, and release qualification are tracked separately and must not be inferred from the demo.
+Wi-Fi Aware physical discovery/data-path/HTTP interoperability, external reader interoperability, prolonged reliability, and release qualification are tracked separately and must not be inferred from the demo.

 The mobile settings screen exposes **Credential Sharing → Reader Authentication** on Compose Android